 Rachel is a nationally certified teacher, M.AmSAT.
-She received her certification from the American Center for the Alexander Technique (ACAT) in New York City, the oldest and most established training program in the US.
+She received her certification in 2008 from the American Center for the Alexander Technique (ACAT) in New York City, the oldest and most established training program in the US.
 She has a private practice in New Haven, CT.
-Rachel is a visiting assistant professor at Trinity College, Department of Theater and Dance and a faculty member of Movement Research in NYC.
-She has also taught at Yale University, Miami Dade College, Wesleyan University, Texas Woman’s University, University of Alabama, Tuscaloosa, Connecticut College, and at Tsekh Summer dance program, in Moscow, Russia.
+Rachel has been a visiting assistant professor at Trinity College, Department of Theater and Dance and is a faculty member of Movement Research in NYC.
+She has also taught at Yale University, Miami Dade College Live Arts Lab, Wesleyan University, Texas Woman’s University, University of Alabama, Tuscaloosa, Connecticut College, CCSU, and at Tsekh Summer dance program, in Moscow, Russia.
 She has led workshops in the Technique for singers, dancers, musicians, Naturopathy students, yoga practitioners, and for the general public.
 From 2009-11 she served on the board of the American Society for the Alexander Technique (AmSAT).
 Rachel is an active dancer and choreographer.
 Her work has been presented throughout NYC, nationally, and internationally.
 She has received fellowships and residencies for her work.
 She holds an MFA in Dance from NYU Tisch School of the Arts and a BA in English Literature from Macalester College.

 A bit about me and why I became a teacher of the Alexander Technique: